The Adventurers (1995 film)

 The Adventurers is a 1995 Hong Kong action film directed by Ringo Lam and starring Andy Lau, Rosamund Kwan and Jacklyn Wu.
-It was Ringo Lam's last Hong Kong film before going to Hollywood in 1996.
+It was Ringo Lam's last Hong Kong film before venturing to Hollywood in 1996.
 The Adventurers film was filmed on location in Hong Kong, United States and Philippines, which shows Lam's ambition of going to the international routine.